CloudBindle/bindle/README.md

 node.
 You can use "tail -f <logname>" to watch the progress of building your VMs.

+## Bindle 2.0 and Ansible

+For Bindle2, we will be moving more and more functionality out of the Bash scripts and into Ansible playbooks parameterized with different variables.
+In practice this means that you will only have a small "stub" json template and most of the work is done via ansible.
+The ansible playbook will run after any bash scripts that you have configured.

+For now, the various nodes only run a single first pass script "templates/server\_setup\_scripts/ubuntu\_12.04\_dummy\_script.sh" and the bulk of the configuration is done via parameters to the playbook.
+For example:

+    "ANSIBLE_PLAYBOOK": "ansible/seqware-install.yml --extra-vars \"seqware_provider=git run_integration_tests=True m2_mirror_url=http://wrench2.res.oicr.on.ca/artifactory/repo \""

+This builds and installs from git, will run the integration tests and sets up the VM using a local maven mirror at wrench2.

+    "ANSIBLE_PLAYBOOK": "ansible/seqware-install.yml --extra-vars \"seqware_repo_version=70af5669c02aee7f41163a090936aee438eeff08 seqware_provider=git run_integration_tests=True m2_mirror_url=http://wrench2.res.oicr.on.ca/artifactory/repo \""

+This builds and installs from git but using a specific commit (rather than the default of develop).

+    "ANSIBLE_PLAYBOOK": "ansible/seqware-install.yml --extra-vars \"seqware_version=1.0.14 seqware_provider=artifactory  \""

+This installs from artifactory (avoiding building) and will use SeqWare 1.0.14.

+    "ANSIBLE_PLAYBOOK": "ansible/seqware-install.yml --extra-vars \"seqware_version=1.0.14 single_node=True seqware_provider=artifactory \""

+This does the same but installs using only a single node (rather than a master with associated slave nodes).

 ## Controlling the VM

 Once the vagrant_cluster_launch.pl script finishes running you will have one or